timonweb/django-tailwind/docs/docker.md

 # Running in Docker

-You can find a Docker example under `example` directory.
+You can find a Docker example under the `example` directory.

 Check the included `example/Dockerfile` and `example/docker-compose.yml` for more information.